-Short Summary: SB 29 would codify PREP in statute, authorize charging a fee for participation, and authorize waiver of the late filing fee for successful participants.
+Short Summary: SB 29 would codify the Commission's Political Reform Education Program in statute, authorize charging a fee for participation, and authorize waiver of the late filing fee for successful participants.
+The bill would also authorize waiver of the late filing fee for individuals who were seriously ill or hospitalized.